pingcap/docs-tidb-operator/en/configure-storage-class.md

     docker save -o local-volume-provisioner-v2.3.4.tar quay.io/external_storage/local-volume-provisioner:v2.3.4
     ```

-    Copy the `local-volume-provisioner-v2.3.4.tar` file to the server, and execute the `docker load` command to load it on the server:
+    Copy the `local-volume-provisioner-v2.3.4.tar` file to the server, and execute the `docker load` command to load the file on the server:

     {{< copyable "shell-regular" >}}